- Charisma is an important characteristic to become a successful businessperson or entrepreneur, but it doesn’t come naturally to a lot of people.

 (Hint: You have to be really good to make someone else smile when you are frowning.
 So start off by smiling yourself.
 If you are really backward in this area – as I am – you might want to practice in the mirror before you experiment on a live subject.)

 Try it out today… three times.
 And see what happens.

 - It will make you feel good.

 - It will give you a feeling of power.

 - Your smiling subject will be more open to your ideas and interests.

 I know this because I tried it myself.

 I did it with one person – and then with another.
 My third subject was not an actual person, but a voice on the phone – someone whose job it was to scold me for missing some sort of credit card payment.

 Instead of acting snotty, I acted happy to hear from her.
 I even made a joke.
 The response was amazing.
 She abandoned her nasty script and spoke nicely to me.
 I could actually hear her smiling.
 We got the “problem” (something to do with a change of address) cleared up in record time.

-I hung up the phone feeling much better than I would have expected.
+I hung up the phone feeling much better than I expected.
 She was happy too.
 Not a bad result, considering the alternatives.